JacobEmmersonStovall/parm/README.md

 # Parm

+>August 7 2021

+The primary development focus of this repository has become the website-as-a-service application [f5](./apps/f5/README.md).
+### What is f5?
+F5 is an open source website-as-a-serve & component library built in React, Typescript, Nx, and Firebase.
+The project supports vending websites and blogs to anyone who requires one, free-of-charge.

+### Why is f5?
+The project is designed to disrupt the website-as-a-service industry by giving away all code for free.
+All internal components are also vended as npm packages.

+I envision a future where anyone can build a web app in minutes, thereby dropping the barrier to entry of sectors like social media, content creator subscription, and personal websites by hundreds of thousands of dollars.
+My view is that you shouldn't have to be a corporation to compete in this sector.

 This project was generated using [Nx](https://nx.dev).

 To get the most out of Nx, consider the Nx console vs code plugin.